The King of England and his Three Sons: Publication

-The King of England and his Three Sons is a Romani fairy tale collected by Joseph Jacobs in More English Fairy Tales.
-He listed as his source Francis Hindes Groome's In Gypsy Tents, where the informant was John Roberts, a Welsh Roma.
+Joseph Jacobs reprinted the tale from Francis Hindes Groome's In Gypsy Tents, where the informant's name was given as John Roberts, a Welsh Roma.
 Groome published the tale as An Old King and his three Sons in England.

 A version of this tale appears in The Red King and the Witch: Gypsy Folk and Fairy Tales by Ruth Manning-Sanders, under the title An Old King and His Three Sons of England.
+It was also republished as How Jack Sought the Golden Apples.